The Social Observatory - la Caixa Foundation

 The annual Connect Call is aimed at research carried out by mixed teams.
 The aim is to promote collaboration between academia, the third sector and public administration in order to collect data that will help address social challenges.

-This call offers up €80,000 in funding for projects that last maximum 24 months and deal with issues related to emotional well-being and mental health.
+This call offers up €90,000 in funding for projects that last maximum 24 months.

 Consult all the information related to the social research calls on the Social Observatory website.